gerardpc/python-course/docs/programming/sql/select_statements.md

 # SELECT statement

-!!!note
-    Although it is common practice to put SQL reserved words in capital letters, in general it is not necessary.
-For example, `SELECT` and `select` are equivalent.

 The `SELECT` statement is used to read data from a database.
 The basic syntax is:
 ```sql
 SELECT
     c1, c2
 FROM some_table;
 ```

+!!!note
+    Although it is common practice to put SQL reserved words in capital letters, in general it is not necessary.
+For example, `SELECT` and `select` are equivalent.

-This query will return columns `c1`, `c2` from the table `some_table`.
+The last query will return columns `c1`, `c2` from the table `some_table`.
 We can also use the `*` to query all rows from a table
 ```sql
 SELECT * FROM some_table;